 Second, is the issue of interpersonal relationships.
 Given the Filipino (and Asian) culture of being sensitive to feedback unlike the Westerners, employees have the tendency to take feedback personally no matter how constructive they are.

 But of course, it would also be best that when giving feedback do it by using 4PS (privately, positively, potential (highlight on one’s potential) and paternally, i.e. (like a father to his children) without passing judgment.

-Remember, the feedback mechanism is created in order to improve one’s performance, attitude and personality, and the biggest room in this world is the room for improvement when we give that opportunity to any individual.
+Remember, the feedback mechanism is created in order to improve one’s performance, attitude, and personality, and the biggest room in this world is the room for improvement when we give that opportunity to any individual.

-That is why it is very important to develop the interpersonal relationship with others and this is what we call “EQ” (Emotional Quotient).
+That is why it is very important to develop interpersonal relationships with others and this is what we call “EQ” (Emotional Quotient).
 One may be very intelligent but when the EQ is low, then he is bound to encounter animosities in the workplace.
 Therefore, attitude is very important too.
 Attitude is the way one thinks or feels about someone or something which is reflected in a person’s behavior.

-His observation why he wanted the “Malasakit” to be the focal point of our WAVE was because the employees of the acquired company inevitably felt demoralized because of two issued.
+His observation why he wanted the “Malasakit” to be the focal point of our WAVE was because the employees of the acquired company inevitably felt demoralized because of two issues.
 First, the acquiring company treated the employees of the acquired company as “second class citizens” which should not be the case because they are all working for one company and there should be no issue on the merger and acquisition.
 Hence, the “malasakit” became our main point of discussion.